 Neighborhoods impacted by gentrification have been shaped historically by decades of discriminatory public policies and private real estate practices that undermined property values, facilitated substandard living conditions, and generated racially segregated housing patterns.
-These neighborhoods’ lower property values, location in the urban core near good jobs and transit, and historical and cultural character are all factors that are making them more attractive to newcomers and susceptible to redevelopment.
+These neighborhoods’ lower property values, location in the urban core near good jobs and transit, and historical and cultural character make them more attractive to newcomers and susceptible to redevelopment.

 Yes, there may be something you can do to lower your property tax bill.